 Track your child’s activity

-A separate card shows you what apps and games your child has installed on their device.
+A separate card shows you what apps and games your child have installed on their device.
 That way, you can keep track of what they download and what they’re doing.
 You can also tap the View all apps link on the app’s card to set usage limits on any app on the phone.
 We’re not sure why the app and game download card is separate from the activity card, but that’s how it is as of the time of this writing.

 Restrict screen time